knightss27/mdsvex-pages/README.md

   mdsvexPages({
     appName: 'App.svelte' // Path of the central svelte file, should include your Router component.
 Assumes you are in /src.
     docPath: 'docs' // Path of the .md pages folder.
 Assumes you are in /src.
+    mdsvexOptions: { //You can configure any of the mdsvexOptions, and they will be passed to mdsvex.
+      extensions: ['.md']
+    }
   }),

   svelte({